eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Error:
       !
 Evaluation failed in `$std()`.
       Caused by error:
       !
-Value `256.0` is too large to be converted to u8
+256.0 is out of range that can be safely converted to u8

 ---